 And anyway, Tonzino had a knack for getting kicked out.

 What do you mean, you had no idea?
 Yes, twelve years old, he got kicked out from home, because, listen to this: he didn't want to be a butcher!
 That's exactly what he said, I am not a butcher, said it straight to father's face.
 Imagine!
 Twelve years old, blankly refused!
 Fancied himself a painter!
-So father put him on a diet: you don't like meat, no meat then!
+So father put him on a diet.
+You don't like meat, no meat then!
 Bread and water.
 Like a convent.
 He was a practical man, our father, quiet, efficient, sometimes brutal.
 A side effect of his job I think.
-All the slaughtering, all the blood spilling - what do you want, it skews your perspective.
-But anyway Tonzino, half-starved, still refused.
-When he was magro, magro, like this, look, like this shriveled leg of mine, my mother tried to reason, to negotiate.
+All the slaughtering, all the blood spilling, what do you want, it skews your perspective.
+But Tonzino, half-starved, stubbornly refused.
+When he was magro, magro like this, look, like this shriveled leg of mine, my mother tried to reason, to negotiate.
 Who, she asked, was going to take over the family business if not him, the elder?
 Eh?
 Had he thought about that?
 Tonzino indeed had thought about that.
 Weak and pale, he lifted a finger and pointed at me.
-My mother, may she rest in peace, was a lousy negotiator, it's a good thing I didn't take after her, frankly.
-Tonzino was sent away, dispatched to the countryside, and next thing we heard was, he'd been kicked out of Florence, and then years went by, no news, he disappeared, swallowed by the earth.
-And I'm not ashamed to say it, this suited me fine, I cheerfully forgot I ever had a brother.
+My mother, may she rest in peace, was a lousy negotiator, frankly, it's a good thing I didn't take after her.
+In any case, Tonzino was sent away, dispatched to the countryside, and next thing we heard was, he'd been kicked out of Florence, and then years went by, no news, he disappeared, swallowed by the earth.
+And I'm not ashamed to say it, this suited me fine.
+I cheerfully forgot I ever had a brother.

 SUGAR NEVER SPOILS THE SOUP, short story